anima-research/connectome-ts/docs/connectome-ts-reqs.md

 - Importance hints: pinned, reference
 - Graph relationships: linkedTo[], linkedFrom[]

-An outgoing VEIL delta uses the same operations as incoming deltas (addFacet, changeState, etc.).
+An outgoing VEIL delta uses the same three delta types.
 Agent behavior is expressed through specific facet types:

 1. Speech facets: Natural language dialogue from the agent (routed to the active stream by default, can override with explicit target)
 2. Action facets: Structured tool invocations from act operations